Can I take communion if I’m not an Episcopalian?

 The sanctuary is so beautiful; can I be married at St. Mark’s?

-St. Mark’s is indeed a grand and lovely Gothic Revival church.
-We are delighted to permit marriages here of those who are members of our church or another Episcopal parish, or who are children of church members.
-We regret that we cannot accommodate others in our greater community by providing access for weddings.
+St. Mark’s is indeed a grand and lovely Gothic Revival church which dates back to 1848.
+We are delighted to permit marriages here of those who are members of church or another Episcopal parish, or who are children of church members.
+We also permit weddings from the greater community.
+Please call the Parish Office to request the Marriage Guidelines materials and availability at 616.456.1684.

 How can I join St. Mark’s?